mc3/serverPKI/docs/README.rst

 Sponsored
 ---------

-This project is being developed with the powerful Python IDE PyCharm.
+This project is being developed with the powerful Python IDE PyCharm, which is particularly useful during remote debugging sessions.
 A professional license has been granted by JetBrains, https://www.jetbrains.com/.